Pakistani ex-PM Khan demands new elections be set in 6 days - NewsBreak

 Pakistani ex-PM Khan demands new elections be set in 6 days

-Defiant former Prime Minister Imran Khan early Thursday warned Pakistan's government to set new election s in the next six days or he will again march on the capital along with 3 million people.
+ISLAMABAD — (AP) — Defiant former Prime Minister Imran Khan early Thursday warned Pakistan's government to set new elections in the next six days or he will again march on the capital along with 3 million people.

 Khan in his address claimed that five of his supporters were killed in the violence across the country.
 There was no immediate comment from the government about Khan's claim, whose supporters were dispersing.
 Earlier, Khan had vowed that he will stage a prolonged sit-in to get his demands accepted.